bright/new-www/src/mdData/jobs/senior-android-developer.md

 ## What We Are Looking For

-* passion for programming, self-improvement, new technologies
-* positive attitude :)
 * problem solving attitude and analytical thinking skills
-* at least 2-3 years of commercial programming experience
+* at least 3 years of commercial programming experience
 * familiarity with Android changes from KitKat to Q
 * very good knowledge and deep understanding of Kotlin/Java
 * good understanding of the most popular Google libraries
 * familiarity with Continuous Integration and other process automation tools
 * the ability to work independently as well as in a team
+* positive attitude :)
 * communicative level of English (both written and spoken)

 ## We Would Also Appreciate If You